dhawadwaipayan/coton_creatnet_legacy1/README.md

 ## Authentication

 The application uses a secure admin approval system:

 - New users request access through the signup form
 - Admins review and approve user requests
 - Approved users can sign in and access the application
 - Admin dashboard for user management

+### Security & RLS Setup

+1. Open Supabase SQL editor and run the SQL in `supabase-policies.sql`.

+   - This enables Row Level Security, adds `auth.uid()` policies to tables, and sets private storage policies for `board-images` and `board-videos`.
+   - Adjust bucket IDs and table names if your schema differs.

+1. Make buckets private in Supabase Storage:

+   - `board-images`, `board-videos` should be private.

+1. Rotate keys if needed:

+   - Ensure `SUPABASE_SERVICE_ROLE_KEY` is server-only.
+   - Keep only the `anon` key in the browser.

+1. Test access:

+   - Unapproved user cannot read/modify boards or storage.
+   - Approved user can read/write their own data only.
+   - Non-admin cannot access admin endpoints.

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+1. Create a feature branch
-3. Make your changes
+1. Make your changes
-4. Submit a pull request
+1. Submit a pull request

 ## License